 Moving in the Rhythm of Nature

-It’s Our Nature will celebrate its 17th year in business on Earth Day, April 22, 2013.
+It’s Our Nature celebrates its 20th year in business on Earth Day, April 22, 2016.
 My vision has been to promote products and experiences that connect our well being with the health of the earth.
 It’s Our Nature officially began on Earth Day 1996 as I guided a group of six women to Caladesi Island from north Clearwater Beach.
 Since that first walk, my focus has been to blend the enrichment of one’s mind with the wellness of one’s body and the spirit of our earth.
 Experiences encouraged participants to “Move in the Rhythm of Nature” through moderately paced walks, gentle kayak paddles and t’ai chi on the beach.

 In an effort to cross market to the health conscious clientele participating in the outdoor activities, It’s Our Nature began selling organic cotton socks and palm frond hats.
 After becoming an educational partner with the state of Florida in 1998 on Honeymoon and Caladesi Island, I found my company involved in the rapidly growing market segment of eco-tourism.
 Along with teaching residents and visitors about environmental ethics and the heritage that accompanied the land, each ION trip continued to include the element of silence.
 I feel deeply that to re-connect with nature using all our senses brings us to a deeper place.
 That connection is the foundation of a passion that can make a difference in the preservation of our earth – especially our own backyard.